Home » Symptoms » Cat Symptoms A-Z » Hairs Coarser than Eyelashes

 Basics and possible causes

 One of the most common causes of coarse hair is a nutritional disorder.
-Cats require certain essential fatty acids and proteins to maintain a healthy coat.
+Cats need certain essential fatty acids and proteins to maintain a healthy coat.
 Malnutrition or an unbalanced diet can lead to a dry, brittle coat.

-Parasites such as mites or fleas can irritate the skin and lead to inflammatory conditions that affect hair structure.
+Parasites such as mites or fleas can irritate the skin and lead to inflammatory conditions that affect the hair structure.
 Infections and allergic reactions are also common causes of coat problems.

 Typical accompanying symptoms